If you are a transcriber and you have only been able to secure low paid work online, then this post is definitely for you.

 There are lots of pitch templates online than you can use, but don’t be too cliche.
 Having a professional website as well as credible social profile adds a lot of weight to your pitches, and significantly boosts your chances of landing well-paying tasks.

 The Internet has made lots of jobs and careers obsolete, and has also created millions of opportunities.
 Being an online transcriber is one of the ways you can make the most out of your internet use.
-We hope the above tips on how to make more money as a transcriber will work for you.
+I hope the above tips on how to make more money as a transcriber will work for you.